yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/1_3_1.png

-Essential App Protect does an FQDN lookup to retrieve the corresponding IP of the FQDN record, and will gather info on the location and geo-proximity of the nearest cloud region, and will display these as recommendations as to where to deploy the EAP instance.
+`d)` Essential App Protect does an FQDN lookup to retrieve the corresponding IP of the FQDN record, and will gather info on the location and geo-proximity of the nearest cloud region, and will display these as recommendations as to where to deploy the EAP instance.

 At this point, some users may want to select a different value in the drop-down for the EAP Region, which you can update/change at any time in the EAP instance settings after the instance setup.